 The job to be done.

-Simpaisa's cross-border corridors needed reliable SWIFT messaging into and out of correspondent banks across six markets.
+Simpaisa's cross-border corridors needed reliable SWIFT messaging into and out of correspondent banks across five markets.
 The platform was on the wrong side of the ISO 20022 migration deadline, with MT-shaped data inside the ledger, no UETR-level tracking, sanctions screening running batch-only, and a CSP (Customer Security Programme) attestation that had been postponed two years in a row.
 Correspondent banks were starting to push back on every category.

-What we shipped.
+What I shipped.

 • Dual-rail message parser: MT (legacy) and MX (ISO 20022 pacs.008 / pacs.009 / camt.053 / camt.054) handled behind a single internal API